ReqwerT/labfortasks/README.md

 ./start_all.sh
 ```
 This command automatically installs and runs the entire lab environment.
 You can review the [report.md](https://github.com/ReqwerT/labfortasks/blob/main/report.md) file for the entire technical process, installation chain and architectural details of the system.

+## What This start_all.sh Script Does (Step by Step)

+1. **Requirement check and installation**
+   - Checks if the following are installed on the baremetal system:
+     `vagrant`, `libvirt`, `vagrant-libvirt` plugin, and `openssh-server`
+   - Automatically installs any missing components with user confirmation.

+2. **Configure SSH server**
+   - Ensures that the SSH service is running.
+   - Edits `/etc/ssh/sshd_config` to enable root SSH login by adding:
+     `PermitRootLogin yes`
+   - This allows Ansible to access the machine as root.

+3. **Starts Windows virtual machine**
+   - Executes:
+     `vagrant up winvm`
+   - Launches the Windows VM defined as `winvm` in the Vagrantfile.

+4. **Starts Ubuntu virtual machine**
+   - Executes:
+     `vagrant up ubuntu --provider=libvirt`
+   - Launches the Ubuntu VM using the `libvirt` provider.

+5. **Final status**
+   - Both virtual machines are up and running, ready for Ansible provisioning or further tasks.